 Establish a Standard.
 To make sure tasks and procedures are performed correctly, establish a standard for drafting, reviewing and approving maintenance tasks.
 Developing an organized strategy head-on will ensure that all of your team members understand what is expected.
 Furthermore, providing food safety professionals with formal training on protocols and documentation will help your operations run smoothly and that procedures are carried out effectively.
 Establishing proactive procedures such as the handover procedure can greatly improve food management tasks.
-When repairs are made, looking over the quality of equipment, parts and unit can ensure that materials are clean, inspected, that the work has been done properly and the unit is ready to go.
+When repairs are made, looking over the quality of equipment, parts, and units can ensure that materials are clean, inspected, that the work has been done properly and the unit is ready to go.

-If you’re having trouble developing a preventive maintenance strategy, draw from previous manuals about your facility’s equipment manufactures, previous risk assessments and situations from personal experiences to help you better assess that materials are being used efficiently and properly.
+If you’re having trouble developing a preventive maintenance strategy, draw from previous manuals about your facility’s equipment manufactures, previous risk assessments and situations from personal experiences to help you better assess what materials are being used efficiently and properly.

 For example, lubrication procedures should go as follows: